sap-cx-actions/commerce-build/README.md

 ### 🚀 Completed Items

 - [x] **Trigger Build**: Trigger SAP Commerce Cloud build.
+- [x] **Build Notification**: Sends a notification when a build is triggered in CCv2.
+- [x] **Build Status Notification**: Frequently check the build status and send notifications when success or failure.
+- [x] **Retry On Failure**: Retry the build creation if it fails for the maxRetries times.
+- [x] **Notifications**: Notify the user via email or webhook when the build is triggered or completed.
+  - [x] Create Build: Triggered with build is created in CCv2.
+  - [x] Build Completed: Triggered when the build is completed in CCv2 whether it is success or failure.
+  - [x] Slack: Send notifications to Slack.
+  - [x] Microsoft Teams: Send notifications to Microsoft Teams.

 ### 🔧 Planned Items

-- [ ] **Build Notification**: Sends a notification when a build is triggered in CCv2.
-- [ ] **Build Status Notification**: Frequently check the build status and send notifications when success or failure.
-- [ ] **Retry On Failure**: Retry the build creation if it fails for the maxRetries times.
 - [ ] **Testing**: Improve test coverage with end-to-end tests.
 - [ ] **Notifications**: Notify the user via email or webhook when the build is triggered or completed.
-  - [ ] Create Build: Triggered with build is created in CCv2.
-  - [ ] Build Progress: Check the build status and send notifications.
-(Is it required?)
-  - [ ] Build Completed: Triggered when the build is completed in CCv2 whether it is success or failure.
-  - [ ] Slack: Send notifications to Slack.
   - [ ] Email: Send notifications to email.
     - [ ] SendGrid: Send notifications using SendGrid.
     - [ ] AWS SES: Send notifications using AWS SES.
     - [ ] Custom SMTP: Send notifications using custom SMTP.
     - [ ] Similar SMTP services.
-  - [ ] Microsoft Teams: Send notifications to Microsoft Teams.

 ## Getting Started